orcfax/docs/docs/developer-manual/terms-of-service.md

-acknowledge and agree that the accuracy, availability and quality of data collected and calculated via our Services may be impacted by various factors, including as a result of the underlying data being volatile or otherwise compromised at the data source, whether through malfeance or malpractice.
+acknowledge and agree that the accuracy, availability and quality of data collected and calculated via our Services may be impacted by various factors, including as a result of the underlying data being volatile or otherwise compromised at the data source, which could include malfeance or malpractice.

 Some of our Services require holding and paying Distributed Ledger Technology (DLT) tokens (also known as "crypto-currency") including ADA and FACT.
 You hereby represent